mjseaman/dev_bootcamp_phase3_prep/exercises/README.md

 OK, cool.
 We now have Rspec installed.
 Let's write a unit test for Users.
 "But we haven't created users yet!
 How will we test them?".
 Right, that's the point of TDD - to write tests first.
 So let's write the failing tests for a Users model that doesn't exist.
 Then we'll get the tests to pass in the next section.

 Start by creating a "models" folder within our newly created "spec" folder.
 Then create a "user_spec.rb" file.
-Open this file and add the following code:
+Like so: ``` /spec/models/user_spec.rb``` Open this file and add the following code:

 ```ruby
 require 'spec_helper'